feltcoop/felt-mockup/src/project/setup/system.md

 You can use any preferred method to [install Node](https://nodejs.org).
 We recommend [fnm](https://github.com/Schniz/fnm):

-Using `fnm use` in the root of the project will tell you what version to install.
+Running `fnm use` in the root of the project will tell you what version to install.

 ```bash
 $ fnm install v12